tur-ium/carbon-scanner/README.md

 See the greenhouse gas emissions caused by everyday decisions, like buying a banana or tin of fish, in real time.

 # Installation
+Download from Google Play [here](https://play.google.com/store/apps/details?id=com.turium.carbondetox)

+OR

-1. Download [the app](carbon-scanner-v2.apk) to an Android phone.
+Download [the app](carbon-scanner-v2.apk) to an Android phone.
-2. Enable installation from unknown sources
-3. Click on the .apk file and install the app
+Click on the .apk file and install the app

+If you are downloading the app directly ensure that you allow "installation from unknown sources"

 # Privacy & Permissions used
 * Camera - for scanning barcodes